Snowflake-Labs/snowflake-cli-action/README.md

 ### ` cli-version`

 The specified Snowflake CLI version.
+For example `2.2.2`.

 ### `default-config-file-path`

-Path to the config.toml file.
+Path to the config.toml file in your repository.

 ## Example usage